 “She swerved the car … and then she did it again,” her daughter Brittany Walton recalled.
 “I remember my dad asking her, calling her name like, ‘what’s wrong?’
 And my mom didn’t say anything back.”

 Wanda tried to speak but nothing came out.
-Her then-husband coached her to pull the minivan over and he got behind the wheel.
+Her then-husband coached her to pull the minivan over.
+He got behind the wheel.

-Unbeknownst to Wanda, the headaches, dizziness, nausea and blurred vision she’d had off and on in the weeks prior had been several transient ischemic attacks, or “mini-strokes.”
+Unbeknownst to Wanda, the headaches, dizziness, nausea, and blurred vision she’d had off and on in the weeks prior had been several transient ischemic attacks, or “mini-strokes.”

 Hours after being admitted to the hospital, Wanda suffered a second, more severe stroke that paralyzed her left side.